firepress-org/assets_barbershop_demo/51_post_and_page/style-guide.md

 ## Learn by imitation

-**To see the markdown source of this page**:
+Here is how to **see markdown's source for this page**:

 1. Go to [play-with-ghost](https://play-with-ghost.com/)
 2. Select a live demo like [FirePress Klimax1](https://play-with-ghost.com/ghost-themes/firepress-klimax1-for-barbershops/)
-3. Access the `admin panel
+3. Access the `admin panel` by
-4. Log in using the provided credentials
+4. Log in using these credentials `relations@firepress.org / firepress1`
-5. Then search for the page `style guide`
+5. In the section `Stories` look for the page `style guide`
-6. See how it was done!
+6. There you go!

 Now that you know the basics of [how to use Ghost](https://play-with-ghost.com/ghost-themes/learn/), it's now time to edit your content seriously.
 See this page as your **compass** to do everything you want with your content.